-John F. Hanna cadet diary
+John F. Hanna diary

 This volume was picked up by a Union soldier, probably when Union forces occupied Lexington in June 1864.
 It was ultimately fell into the hands of Septimus Knight of the 15th Pennsylvania Cavalry.
 The notebook was used by Knight as a diary; entries date from August 1862 (apparently copied from an earlier diary or notes) through June 1868.
 Most entries relate the movements and activities of the 15th Pennsylvania Cavalry.
 Knight's section of the volume has not been transcribed.
 Researchers who are interested the 15th Pennsylvania should contact the Archives to request photocopies.